Seahawks’ Pete Carroll ‘digging in’ before final three weeks of the season; QB Russell Wilson nursing ‘sore’ ankle

 WR DK Metcalf’s foot could be impacting his play

-Seattle’s continuing issues getting the ball consistently to Metcalf have led to constant questions about the reasons why.
+The Seahawks’ issues getting the ball consistently to Metcalf have led to constant questions.

-One factor, Carroll said Wednesday, is that Metcalf has had limited practiced since injuring his foot the week after the third game of the year against Minnesota, before the Oct.
-3 game against the 49ers (the Vikings game is the last time he topped the 100-yard mark this year, with 107).
+One factor, Carroll said Wednesday, is that Metcalf has had limited practice since injuring his foot the week after the third game of the season against Minnesota (the Vikings game is the last time he topped the 100-yard mark this year, with 107).

 “He’s not able to practice on a normal regimen and there’s no question that for any player it upsets your process, your learning process and all that,” Carroll said.
 “You’ve just got to try to overcome it.”